 With an up-to-date Roadmap in hand, the team has guidance to maintain the Product Backlog in successive Sprints.
-The Scrum Team and all stakeholders have a greater sense of direction and Unity of Purpose as well as an understanding of the overall product Vision.
+The Scrum Team and all stakeholders have a greater sense of direction and Unity of Purpose (see Unity of Purpose) as well as an understanding of the overall product Vision.
 Ensure that the Roadmap remains transparent to all stakeholders as an Information Radiator.

 Building a Product Roadmap as an explicit artifact might require a non-trivial effort, but the effort may be worthwhile when product delivery options become complex, or just to make tacit backup plans visible.
 The Product Roadmap also has benefit to support the discussions at all Scrum events, giving important insight into the concrete aspects of the Product Owner Vision.

 A Roadmap can never perfectly foresee the future of a changing landscape.
 Trying to foresee every contingency is futile; keep alternative product directions at the level of strategic, rather than tactical, decisions.
 The top of the Product Backlog should detail tactical changes prompted by new information.